dhellmann/pymotw-3/source/abc/index.rst

 There are two ways to indicate that a concrete class implements an abstract API: either explicitly register the class or create a new subclass directly from the abstract base.
-Use the :func:`register` class method to add a concrete class explicitly when the class provides the required API, but is not part of the inheritance tree of the abstract base class.
+Use the :func:`register` class method as a decorator on a concrete class to add it explicitly when the class provides the required API, but is not part of the inheritance tree of the abstract base class.

 .. include:: abc_register.py
     :literal: